Can You Trust Guardio To Keep You Safe Online?

 - Protection for your bank accounts and credit file.
 While Guardio offers no financial protection, Aura monitors your credit file with all three major bureaus (TransUnion, Experian, and Equifax) as well as your linked financial accounts — alerting you to any suspicious activity that it finds.

 - Award-winning identity theft protection and Dark Web monitoring.
-Unlike Guardio, which primarily monitors the Dark Web for basic personal information, Aura scours the Dark Web, public records, and data breaches for misuse of your Social Security number (SSN), driver's license, passport, home and auto titles, and over 100 more pieces of your sensitive personal information.
+Unlike Guardio, which only monitors your phone number and email address, Aura scours the Dark Web, public records, and data breaches for misuse of your Social Security number (SSN), driver's license, passport, home and auto titles, and over 100 more pieces of your sensitive personal information.

 - Malware scanning that’s not limited to browser-based attacks.
-Aura's powerful antivirus software goes beyond browser threats, and scans for multiple types of malware — including viruses, ransomware, and spyware — online and on your device.
+Aura's powerful antivirus software goes beyond browser-based security threats, and scans for multiple types of malware — including viruses, ransomware, and spyware — online and on your device.

 - AI-powered scam call and text protection.
-Aura uses spam lists and an AI-powered call assistant to block phone scammers and filter out phishing threats from your inbox.
+Aura uses spam lists and an AI-powered call assistant to block phone scammers and filter out phishing threats from your text message and email inbox.

 - Robust family protection, including parental controls.
 In addition to SSN monitoring and credit freeze support for children, Aura's family plans include parental controls with content filters, screen time limits, and Safe Gaming and cyberbullying alerts.

-- Reliable 24/7 U.S.-based support.
-Aura’s White Glove Fraud Resolution support team is on standby and ready for your call any time of day or night.
+- 24/7 U.S.-based phone support.
+Aura’s support team is on standby and ready for your call any time of day or night.
+Members also get access to certified Fraud Resolution specialists.

 The Bottom Line: Guardio Does One Thing Well — But That Might Not Be Enough